Automated market makers incentivize users to become liquidity providers in exchange for a share of transaction fees and free tokens....Read More

 At the same time, the government requires energy-efficient equipment.

-Therefore companies in the industry have to invest considerably in research and development in order to conduct their operations profitably.
+Therefore companies in the industry have to invest considerably in research and development to conduct their operations profitably.
 Economic forces are also relevant in terms of determining future expansion strategies in companies.
-For example, the Western economies are maturing.
+For example, Western economies are maturing.